AmauriC/tarteaucitron.js/README.md

     "googleConsentMode": true, /* Enable Google Consent Mode v2 for Google ads and GA4 */ "bingConsentMode": true, /* Enable Bing Consent Mode for Clarity and Bing Ads */

+    "dataLayer": false, /* Send an event to dataLayer with the services status */ "serverSide": false, /* Server side only, tags are not loaded client side */

     "partnersList": false /* Details the number of partners on the popup and middle banner */ });